toddcf/code-snippets/javascript/arrays/loops/every.md

 ## When to Use every

 In all-or-nothing situations where you just want to know whether a condition applies to everything or not.
+You are basically asking, "Do ALL the records match my criteria?"

+It is the equivalent of checking all the conditions with `&&`.
+(By contrast, the `some` helper is the equivalent of checking all the conditions with `||`.)